Explore

 Or is that stretching a metaphor farther than what an extended slimy flesh-disintegrating tentacle can reach?

-For those of you who haven't seen this movie, no, it isn't an x-rated movie about some perv who likes to have sex with snowmen (or snowwomen).
+For those of you who haven't seen this movie yet, no, it isn't an x-rated movie about some perv who likes to have sex with snowmen (or snowwomen).

-It's actually a futuristic tale of about a snowy dystopia in which humanity's only survivors exist on a train, the Snowpiercer, that continually circles the globe.
-And on this train, people are divided up by class, and each class is put in a different section of the train.
+It's actually a futuristic tale of about a dystopian ice age, in which humanity's only survivors exist on an enormously long spanning train, the Snowpiercer, that continually circles the globe.
+And on this perpetually endless train ride, people are divided up by class, with each class being stationed in a different section of the train.
 Obviously, the lower the class, the farther back on the train they are positioned.
+To get to the front of the train is path that is arduously narrow, not just physically and logistically, but also, for the purposes of centering the premise of this movie into the genre, sociologically.

 I'm sure that many of today's kids would look at this movie and wonder what the heck is it that the generations before them saw in this big ol' rubbery, radiation blasting, clumsy-looking dino-phenomena.